The following Banking & Finance practice note provides comprehensive and up to date legal information covering:

 When the obligations that have been secured have been discharged, the assigned rights have to be reassigned back to the assignor.
 This is different to a charge which automatically terminates when the secured liabilities are discharged.

 Assignments by way of security are one means by which security can be created over certain choses in action.
-A chose in action is
+A chose in action is something which is recoverable by legal action as opposed

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.